-These savory Asian Garlic Green Beans are super simple to make and packed with flavor!
-They’re the perfect, tasty side dish for your Asian-inspired meals.
-(Vegan, gluten-free)
+This savory Asian-style Garlic Green Beans recipe is simple to make and full of flavor!
+It's a great, tasty side dish for a variety of Asian-inspired meals.
+(Vegan, gluten-free.)

-This recipe comes together with just five simple ingredients.
-And don’t forget to scoop up the remaining bits of garlic and shallot at the bottom of the pan when serving.
-They’re tiny, but pack a a big punch of flavor!
-Hope you enjoy these as much as we do.
+Flavor tip: Don't forget to scoop up the remaining bits of garlic and shallot at the bottom of the pan right before serving.
+They are tiny, but pack big flavor!

 Asian Garlic Green Beans